-Manual integration of peaks will be documented and reviewed and the raw data will be flagged in accordance with the TestAmerica Corporate SOP No. CA-Q-S-002, Acceptable Manual Integration Practices and WS-PQA-011, Manual Integration Documentation Procedures.
+Manual integration of peaks will be documented and reviewed and the raw data will be flagged in accordance with the TestAmerica Corporate SOP No. CA-Q-S-002, Acceptable Manual Integration Practices.

 Analytical results are reduced to appropriate concentration units specified by the analytical method, taking into account factors such as dilution, sample weight or volume, etc. Blank correction will be applied only when required by the method or per manufacturer's indication; otherwise, it should not be performed.
 Calculations are independently verified by appropriate laboratory staff.
 Calculations and data reduction steps for various methods are summarized in the respective analytical SOPs or program requirements.

-- 19.14.2.1 All raw data must be retained in the worklist folder, computer file (if appropriate), and/or runlog.
+19.14.2.1 All raw data must be retained in the worklist folder, computer file (if appropriate), and/or runlog.
 All criteria pertinent to the method must be recorded.
 The documentation is recorded at the time observations or calculations are made and must be signed or initialed/dated (month/day/year).
-It must be easily identifiable who performed which tasks if multiple people were involved. - 19.14.2.2 In general, concentration results are reported in milligrams per liter (mg/L) or micrograms per liter (μ g/L) for liquids and milligrams per kilogram (mg/kg) or micrograms per kilogram (μ g/kg) for solids.
-For values greater than 10,000 mg/L, results can be reported in percent, i.e., 10,000 mg/L = 1%.
+It must be easily identifiable who performed which tasks if multiple people were involved.

+- 19.14.2.2 In general, concentration results are reported in milligrams per liter (mg/l) or micrograms per liter ( $\mu$ g/l) for liquids and milligrams per kilogram (mg/kg) or micrograms per kilogram ( $\mu$ g/kg) for solids.
+For values greater than 10,000 mg/l, results can be reported in percent, i.e., 10,000 mg/l = 1%.
 Units are defined in each lab SOP. - 19.14.2.3 In reporting, the analyst or the instrument output records the raw data result using values of known certainty plus one uncertain digit.
 If final calculations are performed external to LIMS, the results should be entered in LIMS with at least three significant figures.
 In general, results are reported to 2 significant figures on the final report. - 19.14.2.4 For those methods that do not have an instrument printout or an instrumental output compatible with the LIMS System, the raw results and dilution factors are entered directly into LIMS by the analyst, and the software calculates the final result for the analytical report.
 LIMS has a defined significant figure criterion for each analyte. - 19.14.2.5 The laboratory strives to import data directly from instruments or calculation spreadsheets to ensure that the reported data are free from transcription and calculation errors.
 For those analyses with an instrumental output compatible with the LIMS, the raw results and dilution factors are transferred into LIMS electronically after reviewing the quantitation report, and removing unrequested or poor spectrally-matched compounds.
-The analyst prints a copy of what has been entered to check for errors.
-This printout and the instrument's printout of calibrations, concentrations, retention times, chromatograms, and mass spectra, if applicable, are retained with the data file.
-The data file is stored in a monthly folder on the instrument computer; periodically, this file is transferred to the server and, eventually, to a tape file.